More to Life

 Could you be one of those people reaching for enlightenment, ever turning towards the sun to collect spiritual lessons?
 Or are you one of those perpetually dissatisfied with the status quo, consistently embarking on a new adventure?

 I've reached a point in my life where I can appreciate many of the struggles through which I've come.
 I am grateful each day for everything I have, and I don't want to lose it.
 But I am also not finished.
-I feel I may never be done.
-There's always some improvement to be made on top of an improvement.
-There's always some way to make things better.
 There's always something to be done.
 Even my plans have plans.

 These are questions to which I do not want answers.
 But I have come to one conclusion thus far: I don't want to waste my life.